Wisbech Town F.C.: Stadium

-Having previously played on several different grounds after their formation in 1920, in 1947 the club moved to Fenland Park, a former orchard in Walsoken.
+The original Wisbech Town played at Flint House from 1892 until folding in 1896.
+After its formation in 1920, the current club initially played at Wisbech Park before moving to Rectory Field the following season.
+At the start of the 1922–23 season the club began renting a field in Harecroft Road from a local landowner named Mr Overland, and permission was also obtained for the construction of a grandstand along one side of the pitch to boost attendances.
+When football resumed after World War II, the club's form and ambitions had outgrown Harecroft Road so, in September 1946, a former orchard in Lerowe Road, Walsoken, was acquired for £2000 and work commenced on a new ground to be ready by the start of the next season.
+Fenland Park opened in August 1947, with the grandstand and changing facilities from Harecroft Road being transported to the new stadium at a cost of over £600.
 At the start of the 1957–58 season, Fenland Park's record attendance of 8,044 was set on 25 August 1957 for a match against local rivals Peterborough United.

 In the 2000s the club began to make plans for a new stadium.
-In March 2008 planning permission was granted by King's Lynn and West Norfolk Borough Council to build a new ground on a 9 acre site on the northern outskirts of the town.
+In March 2008 planning permission was granted by King's Lynn and West Norfolk Borough Council to build a new ground on a 9 acre site on the eastern outskirts of the town.

-In September 2008 the club left Fenland Park, and started playing at Outwell Swift's Nest ground after installing a seated stand, floodlights and terracing.
+In September 2008 the club left Fenland Park and started playing at Outwell Swift's Nest ground after installing a seated stand, floodlights and terracing.
 Construction began on the new ground in January 2010, with the first match, a 5–0 win over St Andrews in the FA Cup extra-preliminary round, taking place on 14 August 2010.
 Fenland Park was subsequently used for housing, with an estate named Fenmen Place built on the site.

 On 9 February 2020, the North Stand was destroyed by Storm Ciara.